 Create new themes and theme components

-To create a new theme or theme component you click here
+To create a new theme or theme component, click either of the two “Install” buttons

-You’ll then get dialog box that gives you a couple of options.
-To give a name for what you want to create and to decide whether it’s a theme or theme component.
+You’ll then get dialog box.
+Select the “Create new” option on the lefthand menu.
+You will need to provide a name for what you want to create and decide whether it’s a theme or theme component.

 We’ve sort of covered the basics of what themes and theme components are.
 If you remember, a theme-component is usually focused on modifying one area of Discourse.
 Whereas a theme generally covers a number of things.
 You should also note that a theme can have any number of theme components under it, while a theme-component cannot.
 Don’t stress about this for now, a more detailed explanation of this relationship will follow later.